os-fpga/1st-CLaaS/README.md

 While the layer is intended to be generic, in its current form, this repo contains both generic functionality and components that are specific to the initial demonstration application -- a Mandelbrot image generator.

 The files are organized in the following folders:
-  - srcs: contains source code for:
+  - `srcs`: contains source code for:
     1) a simple web client needed for testing purposes
     2) a web server written in Python
     3) the host application written in C and OpenCL which interfaces with the hardware.
-  - scripts: utility scripts needed to create a Vivado RTL project that holds all the configurations (e.g. # AXI master ports, # scalar arguments, # arguments) for the hardware.
+  - `scripts`: utility scripts needed to create a Vivado RTL project that holds all the configurations (e.g. # AXI master ports, # scalar arguments, # arguments) for the hardware.
-  - hw: the hardware project of the Mandelbrot example.
+  - `hw`: the hardware project of the Mandelbrot example.

 # Project description